tarob0ba/the-pearl/content/blog/pierce/pierce.md

 ---
-title: 'Pierce: A year in review'
+title: "Pierce: A year in review"
 date: 2023-03-12
-tags: ['cactus', 'pierce']
+tags: ["cactus", "pierce"]
 ---

 Sitting down to write about Pierce has brought a smile upon my face.
 Pierce has been a stable element of my life for almost a year now and he has brought me so much joy.
 Although writing about a cactus may seem strange, it is hard to describe the ways that Pierce is different; it is almost as if he has his own presence.